Easter and springtime traditions around the world

 Holi - also known as the Festival of Spring or Festival of Colour - is a Hindu celebration.
 The date changes each year in line with the lunar cycle, but it is almost always celebrated in March.

-Holi celebrates the eternal love of Radhu Krishna, the masculine Hindu gods.
+Holi celebrates the eternal love of Radha-Krishna, the Hindu goddess and god.
 This vibrant festival is one of the biggest celebrations in India and Nepal.
-Holi is known for its paint throwing custom, where festival-goers cover their cities and towns in colourful powder paints known as gulal.
+Holi is known for its paint-throwing custom, where festival-goers cover their cities and towns in colourful powder paints known as gulal.

 This is a Jewish festival held in Spring, commemorating the exodus of the Israelites from Egyptian slavery.
 The date of the festival is determined by the Hebrew lunar calendar, so differs every year.